W Idioms

 water under the bridge

-- something that happened in the past and can`t be changed
+- something that happened in the past and cannot be changed

 It was terrible that your house was robbed but it is water under the bridge now and you must move forward.